What is HIP?

 What is Fast Track?

 Fast Track is a payment option that allows eligible Hoosiers to expedite the start of their coverage in the HIP Plus program.
-Fast Track allows you to make a $10 payment while your application is being processed.
-The $10 payment goes toward your first POWER account contribution.
-If you make a Fast Track payment and are eligible for HIP, your HIP Plus coverage will begin the first of the month in which you made your Fast Track payment.
+Fast Track allows members to make a $10 payment while their application is being processed.
+The $10 payment goes toward the member’s first POWER account contribution.
+If a member makes a Fast Track payment and is eligible for HIP, their HIP Plus coverage will begin the first of the month in which they made the Fast Track payment.
 To learn more about Fast Track payments, click here.

 Will my health condition(s) affect the coverage I receive?